-Define a new object and name it IllumRenderable that extends from the LightRenderable object.
-Add a constructor to define a mNormalMap instance variable to record the normal map ID.
+IllumRenderable class to subclass from LightRenderable, and initializing a mNormalMap instance variable to record the normal map ID.
 The IllumRenderable object works with two texture maps: myTexture for color texture map and myNormalMap for normal mapping.
-Note that these two texture maps share the same texture coordinates defined in mTexCoordBuffer in the SpriteShader superclass.
-This assumes that the geometry of the object is depicted in the color texture map and the normal texture map is derived to capture the contours of the object, which is almost always the case.
+Note that these two texture maps share the same texture coordinates defined in mTexCoordBuffer in the SpriteShader.
+This sharing of texture coordinate implicitly assumes that the geometry of the object is depicted in the color texture map and the normal texture map is derived to capture the contours of the object, which is almost always the case.
+Lastly, don’t forget to export the class.

 import * as texture from "../resources/texture.js";

+import * as glSys from "../core/gl.js";

 import LightRenderable from "./light_renderable.js";